SniperPickAxe/FVT-fabric-modified/README.md

 * ### Freecam (keybindable)

     Allows you to leave your body and explore your surroundings.
-Works similar to spectator.
+Works similar to spectator mode.

 * ### Trigger AutoAttack (keybindable)